Parentline

 The purpose of the policy is to enable Parentline to follow all provisions of the Data Protection Acts 1988, 2003 and the GDPR Act 2018.
 The purpose of the Acts is to protect employees, volunteers, and clients whose personal data may be held on computer or in manual files.

-Principles of Policy:
+Principles of Parentline GDPR Policy:

-The Data Controller (CEO) and Data Processor (admin staff member) are familiar ith the provisions of the Acts.
 Employees and volunteers who process personal data are informed of their duties and obligations under the Acts.
 Parentline will only allow authorised persons access to files containing personal information.

 Client information:

-- Generic data is kept for research purposes, such as, gender, age range, problem, gender of child, age range of children, county of residence, relationship to child.
+• Generic data is kept for research purposes, such as, gender, age range, problem, gender of child, age range of children, county of residence, relationship to child.

-- Parentline facilitates the Non-Violent Resistance Programme – this is a one-to-one service, undertaken over the phone, on a weekly basis for approximately 8 weeks.
-The CEO or Office Administrator (who is also the NVR programme administrator) liaises with the family and places the parent with a volunteer to work through the programme.
-Personal details and relevant information on the nature of the issue, the age and gender of child, the family circumstances, email, telephone number, county of residence.
-This information is held on a secure database and is accessible to the CEO Only or the person acting in that capacity.
-In each individual case the parents first name and telephone number is given to the NVR facilitator for the duration of the programme.
-All identifying information is deleted when the programme has been completed.
+• Parentline facilitates the Non-Violent Resistance (NVR) Programme – this is a one-to-one service, undertaken over the phone, on a weekly basis for approximately 8 to 10 weeks.
+The CEO or Office Administrator (who is also the NVR Programme Administrator) liaises with the family and places the parent with a volunteer to work through the program.
+In order to investigate if the program is suitable for a parent, there is a requirement for some strictly relevant information such as personal details, the nature of the issue, the age and gender of the child, the family circumstances, email, and telephone number.
+This information is held on a secure database and is accessible only to the CEO or the person acting in that capacity.
+In each individual case, the first name of the parent or parents and the telephone number are given to the NVR facilitator for the duration of the program.
+All identifying information is deleted when the program has been completed.

-Staff and Volunteer information:
+Staff, Directors and Volunteer information:

 Member information: